NONFICTION: eula biss

 Kentucky Poet Laureate and University of Kentucky Associate professor, Frank X Walker’s sixth collection of poetry, “Turn Me Loose: The Unghosting of Medgar Evers” is forthcoming in the spring from the University of Georgia Press.
 Voted one of the most creative professors in the south, he is the founding editor of the journal Pluck!

 Fiction: manuel muñoz

 Manuel Muñoz is the author of two collections of short stories, Zigzagger and The Faith Healer of Olive Avenue, which was shortlisted for the Frank O’Connor International Short Story Award, and a novel, What You See in the Dark.
 He has been recognized with a Whiting Writer’s Award, a PEN/O. Henry Award, and fellowships from the National Endowment for the Arts and the New York Foundation for the Arts.
 He is an associate professor of creative writing at the University of Arizona.
 Photo © Stuart Bernstein.

 Our 2013 contest is now closed.
 Thank you to everyone who submitted.
-Check back soon for this year’s contest winners.
+Congratulations to the winners: